OfficeDev/microsoft-teams-library-js/README.md

 ## BREAKING CHANGES

-The JavaScript library "teams-js" has been renamed to "teamsjs-js"
+The JavaScript library "teams-js" has been renamed to "teamsjs-app-sdk"

 ## Original Repo
 [https://github.com/OfficeDev/microsoft-teams-library-js](OfficeDev/microsoft-teams-library-js)